-Duke surgeons are using cochlear implants to prevent hearing loss, or restore hearing, in people who lost their hearing when benign tumors pressed on nerves in their brain.
+Duke surgeons are using cochlear implants to prevent hearing loss or to restore hearing in people who lost their hearing when benign tumors pressed on nerves in their brain.
 “This new opportunity is remarkable,” said otolaryngologist David Kaylie, MD.
 “We’re helping people hear again who have been told they would be deaf for life.”

 Hearing loss is a common symptom when a non-cancerous tumor known as an acoustic neuroma (also called a vestibular schwannoma) grows and presses on the nerve that leads from your inner ear to your brain.
-In addition to hearing loss, acoustic neuromas can cause balance problems, facial numbing, weakness and facial paralysis.
+In addition to hearing loss, acoustic neuromas can cause balance problems, and facial numbness, weakness, and facial paralysis.

 “The neurosurgeon’s job is to remove the tumor,” explained David Kaylie, MD, co-director of Duke’s skull base tumor center.
 “My job is to preserve hearing, balance, and facial nerve function, and help the neurosurgeon reach the tumor.”

 Duke is one of a handful of centers in the U.S. where surgeons have successfully performed this novel procedure, and one of the only sites where surgeons remove the tumor and place the cochlear implant in one surgery.

 In the past, surgical removal of the tumor also required removal of the cochlear nerve, which controls hearing.
 That left doctors limited in their ability to provide meaningful hearing improvement.
 Recently, however, surgeons started using cochlear implants after several studies showed they could restore hearing in some acoustic neuroma patients without removing the tumors.